humzamalak/Production-Ready-EKS-Cluster-with-GitOps/docs/performance-optimization.md

 - Regularly review resource usage and adjust limits as needed.
 - Use spot instances for non-critical workloads to save costs.
 - Enable detailed monitoring in AWS for all resources.
-- Document all optimization changes and their impact.
+- Document all optimisation changes and their impact.

 ## Troubleshooting
 - Check cluster and application metrics in Grafana.